 - Composting reduces your household trash.
 Instead of decomposing organic greens and brown materials sitting in the trash can for up to a week, the kitchen scraps can start decomposing right away in the compost pile.

 - Foolproof.
-Your garden plants may wither and die, but compost is hard to mess up.
+Your garden plants may wither and die, but composting at home is hard to mess up.
 You dump in your organic matter and forget about it until it’s time to harvest the rich, crumbly results of your labor (or lack thereof!).
 That’s my kind of project!

-- composting bin (optional)
+- Compost bin (optional)

 Getting started composting is SUPER easy.
 Once you’ve got your basic supplies, you’re ready to start.